FrancJerah/DogBreedsMainScreen/README.md

 # DogBreeds MainScreen
 This is the main screen version of the app DogBreeds.
-This project only contains the app's logo, and the main screen itself -- there is no app audio and splash screen upon launch. <br />
+This project only contains the app's logo, and the main screen itself -- there is no app audio and splash screen upon launch. <br /> <br />
 You can access the main repo of the app link -- https://github.com/FrancJerah/DogBreeds

 ## About DogBreeds